 Middle Eastern Pomegranate Quinoa is a real nutritional powerhouse.
 Pomegranate is packed with anti-oxidants and anti-inflammatory compounds, together with quinoa it turns into an absolute superfood.

 The smell of Middle Eastern spices such as saffron and fresh mint will give you the feeling of standing in the middle of a Moroccan food market.
-Okay, in fairness, you would probably find couscous rather than quinoa on a traditional Moroccan food market, but as my blog is about healthy and nutritious food from around the world I will just exercise my right to creative freedom here.
+Okay, in fairness, you would probably find couscous rather than quinoa in a traditional Moroccan food market.
+But as my blog is all about healthy and nutritious food from around the world I will just exercise my right to creative freedom.
+Did you know that you can enjoy quinoa in sweet dishes as well?
+My Quinoa And Strawberry Parfait is a great example it makes the perfect breakfast or summer dessert.

 Benefits of Quinoa